Below is a list of various magazines, webzines, blogs and web sites that I’ve been published in or contributed to.

 Red Poets, Imperial Hotel, Merthyr

 I don’t tend to enter many competitions but if I do it’s because I like the judge.
-The problem with many contests though is that they use filter judges which means that while your work might well appeal to the judge unfortunately they never get to see it.
+The problem with many contests though is that they use filter judges which means that while your work might well appeal to the main judge unfortunately they never get to see it.

 I did enter the Rhys Davies Short Story competition back in 2009 with the first short story I ever wrote.
 I managed to get a runner up spot which was good.